Soil, Forage & Water Testing Laboratory

 The Soil, Forage and Water Testing Lab at Auburn University serves the farming communities of Alabama through testing and analysis of a variety of agricultural materials, including soil, water, plant tissue, poultry litter, forages and feeds.
 This research testing laboratory also serves the citizens of Alabama by providing routine testing, commercial testing, and analysis of soil and tissue samples from lawns and gardens, as well as water from households, wells and other water resources.

 We also offer online calculators for use in determining the required amounts of chemical fertilizer, lime and organic fertilizer for your field, lawn or garden.

 Our lab is located in the ALFA Building on South Donahue Dr. on the Auburn University campus.

 How to Take a Proper Soil Sample

 Learn about correct soil sampling in the video below:

 Analysis & Testing Services

 Soil samples are analyzed for pH, phosphorus, potassium, magnesium, and calcium.
-Customer information form.
-A soil test report detailing soil test values, ratings and, lime and fertilizer recommendations is sent to the customer by e-mail and/or regular mail within 24 hours after the samples are received by the lab by e-mail and/or regular mail.
+A soil test report detailing soil test values, ratings and, lime and fertilizer recommendations is sent to the customer by e-mail and/or regular mail within 3-7 days after the samples are received by the lab by e-mail and/or regular mail.